progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--In addition to knowing how to effectively contribute to a project, you’ll likely need to know how to maintain one.
 This can consist of accepting and applying patches generated via `format-patch` and e-mailed to you, or integrating changes in remote branches for repositories you’ve added as remotes to your project.
 Whether you maintain a canonical repository or want to help by verifying or approving patches, you need to know how to accept work in a way that is clearest for other contributors and sustainable by you over the long run.-->

 Neben dem Wissen, das Du brauchst, um zu einem bestehenden Projekt Änderungen beizutragen, wirst Du vermutlich wissen wollen, wie Du selbst ein Projekt betreiben kannst.
-Dazu willst Du Patches akzeptieren und anwenden, die per `git format-patch` erzeugt und dir per E-Mail geschickt wurden.
+Dazu willst Du Patches akzeptieren und anwenden, die per `git format-patch` erzeugt und Dir per E-Mail geschickt wurden.
 Oder Du willst Änderungen aus externen Branches übernehmen, die Du zu Deinem Projekt hinzugefügt hast.
 Ob Du nun für das Hauptrepository verantwortlich bist oder ob Du dabei helfen willst, Patches zu verifizieren und zu bestätigen – in beiden Fällen mußt Du wissen, wie Du Änderungen in einer Weise übernehmen kannst, die für andere Mitarbeiter nachvollziehbar und für dich selbst tragbar ist.

 <!--### Working in Topic Branches ###-->
 ### In Topic Branches arbeiten ###